Fungal Feast Review: Popcorn by Pipcorn that Truffle pigs would even love

 Today we present to you the first ever FUNGAL FEAST!

-Friend, have you ever had a truffle?!
+Friend, have you ever had or herd of a truffle?!
 They’re kind of amazing and on just about every foodie’s bucket list, its on this gals bucket list like 4 times!
-In fact, these little gems have been part of foodie culture dating back to the Egyptians.
+Truffle is defined as an edible fungus found underground. in fact they have fruiting bodies that are dug up by Truffle pigs, or at least they used to, but more about that below.
+These little gems have been part of foodie culture dating back to the Egyptians.
 I’d like to share with you a little story, exemplifying this delectable fungus’s place in society.

 The Infertile Farmer and his Happy Pig's Discovery